Shopify (SHOPON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Shopify Historical Price

-According to the latest data gathered on Shopify live price page, the current price of Shopify is 179.54USD.
+According to the latest data gathered on Shopify live price page, the current price of Shopify is 175.06USD.
 The circulating supply of Shopify(SHOPON) is

 In the past 24 hours, Shopify has shown a price movement of